Ernyoke/certified-aws-solutions-architect-professional/09-caching/cloudfront.md

 ## CloudFront and SSL

-- Each CF distribution receives a default domain name (CNAME)
+- Each CFN distribution receives a default domain name (CNAME)
 - HTTPS can be enabled by default for this address
 - CF allows alternate domain names (CNAME)
-- In case of HTTPS we have to add our own matching certificate to CF
+- Process of adding alternate domain names:
+    - If we use HTTP, we need a certificate attached to the distribution which matches the alternate name
-- In case of HTTP, CF should be able to verify that we own the DNS, which is accomplished by also adding an SSL certificate
+    - Even if we don't want to use HTTPS, we need a way verifying that we onw and control the domain.
+This is accomplished by adding an SSL certificate which matches the alternate domain name
+    - The result is we need to add an SSL certificate wether we are using or not HTTPS
 - SSL certificates are imported using ACM (AWS Certificate Manager).
 ACM is a regional service, because of this the certificate for global services (such as CF) needs to be imported in *us-east-1* region
-- Handling HTTP and HTTPS:
+- Option we can set on a CFN behavior for handling HTTP and HTTPS:
     - We can allow both HTTP and HTTPS on a distribution
     - We can redirect HTTP to HTTPS
     - We can restrict to only allow HTTPS (any HTTP will fail)
-- There are two sets of connections when using CF:
+- There are two sets of connections when using CFN:
-    - Viewer => CF (viewer protocol)
+    - Viewer => CFN (viewer protocol)
-    - CF => Origin (origin protocol)
+    - CFN => Origin (origin protocol)
 - Both connections need valid public certificates (self-signed certificates will not work)

 ## CloudFront and SNI

 - Historically every SSL enabled site needed its own IP
 - Encryption for HTTP/HTTPS happens on the TCP connection level
 - Host header happens after that at Layer 7.
-Allows to specify to which application we want to connect in case multiple applications run on the same server
+It allows to specify to which application we want to connect in case multiple applications run on the same server
-- TLS encryption happens before deciding which application to access
+- TLS encryption happens before deciding which application we want to access
-- 2003 extension was added to TLS: SNI - allowing to specify which host to be used
+- In 2003 an extension was added to TLS: SNI - allowing to specify which domain we want to be access
 - Older browser do not necessary support SNI.
-CF needs to allocate dedicated IP addresses for these users, charging extra from us
+CFN needs to allocate dedicated IP addresses for these users, at extra charge
-- CF can be used in SNI mode (free) or allocating extra IP addresses ($600 per month)
+- CFN can be used in SNI mode (free) or allocating extra IP addresses ($600 per month)
 - CloudFront SSL/SNI architecture:
     ![SSL/SNI architecture](images/CloudFrontSSLSNI.png)
 - For S3 origin, we don't need to apply certificates for the origin protocol.
-For ALB/EC2/on-prem we can have to apply public certificates which needs to match the DNS name of the origin
+For ALB/EC2/on-prem we can have public certificates which needs to match the DNS name of the origin

 ## Origin Types and Architecture